myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Paul Frazee✌️ @pfrazee.com 2023-03-23T03:07:15.680Z
+>
+> As one of the last steps before publishing v1 of the protocol, we’re doing a bunch of refactors that are not backwards compatible.
+This won’t happen again, but it will make the protocol much nicer for devs to use.

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-03-24T02:59:49.861Z
+>
+> Good morning! 😙

+---

 > Amir Shevat @amir.bsky.social 2023-03-23T21:28:06.613Z
 >
 > Blue sky in the Cork area in Ireland 🍀